 It’s that time of year again when teachers everywhere are preparing for their school leavers assembly.
 If you’re starting to make plans but find yourself short of inspiration, don’t panic!
-On this page you’ll find 10 fresh, creative ideas for you to use for free.
+On this page you’ll find 10 leavers assembly ideas for you to use for FREE.

 Learn2soar Music already has a fantastic range of ready-to-use leavers assembly CDs and downloads, containing leavers songs, leavers assembly scripts, leavers assembly ideas and resources, all from just £7.99 each (Click here for details).